ArmandAgopian/BaroTouch/README.md

 # BaroTouch
-[Test] An attempt to use the internal phone barometer to emulate iPhone's 3D Touch
+A proof of concept to use the internal phone barometer to emulate iPhone's 3D Touch

+***NOTE:** Unfortunately, original source code has been lost*